gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma is standard in Ada 2005.
 It is available in all earlier versions of Ada as an implementation-defined pragma.

-Note that in addition to the checks defined in the Ada RM, GNAT recogizes a number of implementation-defined check names.
+Note that in addition to the checks defined in the Ada RM, GNAT recognizes a number of implementation-defined check names.
 See the description of pragma ``Suppress`` for full details.